apache/flink/docs/dev/table/catalogs.zh.md

 #### Usage of JDBCCatalog

-Set a `JDBCatalog` with the following parameters:
+Set a `JDBCCatalog` with the following parameters:

 - name: required, name of the catalog
 - default database: required, default database to connect to